 Can I Host instant.page Locally?

 You can but you shouldn’t!
-Why you would like to add extra burden to your server after knowing that hotlinking the script is not risky?
+Why you would like to add an extra burden to your server after knowing that hotlinking the script is not risky?
 It’s not a wise decision to host locally.
 On our test, hosting instant.page locally doesn’t work with Cloudflare‘s Rocket Loader module.

 Hotlinking the script can also have possible cache hits in case you’ve already visited a page using this.
 So don’t miss the greater cache-hits possibility.

 instant.page is a great tool to improve a website’s page loading performance and every website should have it!
 We have it here also and we’ll have it until we find a better one.

 Like this?
 Please share this article with others.
 Let’s have more discussions in the comments.